Real Estate (band): Mondanile's departure and In Mind (2016–2019)

 On May 25, 2016, the band announced that Julian Lynch had replaced Matt Mondanile, who "will continue to focus his creative energy on Ducktails."
 Regarding Mondanile's departure, Courtney admitted that it was less than amicable.
 "He didn’t just quit.
 I mean, there’s more to it.
 It’s kind of stuff that I don’t necessarily want to talk about.
-So I don’t know, its just complicated.
+So I don’t know, it's just complicated.
 It’s definitely a little more mutual than I guess what people might think is the case," said Courtney.

 After Mondanile's exit, the band considered recording their fourth album as a four-piece, with an additional guitarist brought in for live shows.
 While Courtney was in Madison, Wisconsin for a solo show, he met with Lynch, who by then already had several solo albums to his name and had collaborated with the members of Real Estate in various forms since high school in Ridgewood.
 When Courtney mentioned a vacancy in Real Estate, Lynch offered his services.
 After Courtney consulted with Bleeker and gained the latter's approval, Lynch officially joined and participated in writing and recording the band's fourth album.

 Regarding the change in guitarists, Courtney said, "Removing Matt from the band definitely changes the equation, but I'm pretty sure I met Julian on the same day I met Matt Mondanile.
 So this isn't just some new guy; we have a long history with him, too."
 As for Lynch's contribution to the band's sound, Courtney commented, "He's a very different musician from Matthew, all around.
 We weren't asking him to join to replace Matthew.
 We were asking him to join in order to make the band new.
 He was a friend, yes, but it was an added bonus that he would be pretty different from Matt.
 So it was exciting for us to see what that meant."

 During the band's Fall 2016 tour, Lynch was unable to participate due to a five-month visit to India from September to February with the purpose of research for his Ph.D dissertation in ethnomusicology.
 The band recruited Doug Keith, who had played guitar on tour for Courtney's solo album Many Moons, to fill in until Lynch's return.